isw9/EECS293/ProgrammingAssignment6.md

   taking pictures at each location

   Preconditions:
-  List of locations is sorted by start time.
+  List of locations is sorted by end time.

   List of locations must not be empty